Malcolm De Sousa: Bowls career

 In 2011 he won singles and pairs bronze medals at the Atlantic Bowls Championships and in 2019 he won the fours silver medal at the Atlantic Bowls Championships.

 De Sousa has won two British titles, winning the fours in 2016 and pairs in 2019 at the British Isles Bowls Championships.
 In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.

 In October 2021, De Sousa was selected to represent Jersey in the 2022 Commonwealth Games being held in Birmingham.
 He duly competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

 In 2023, he won the pairs title for the second time, with Ross Davis at the British Isles Bowls Championships, held in Ayr.
 Later in 2023, he was selected as part of the team to represent Jersey at the 2023 World Outdoor Bowls Championship.
 He participated in the men's singles and the men's pairs events.

+Having been selected for his fifth Commonwealth Games, De Sousa was Jersey's flagbearer at the opening ceremony of the 2026 edition in Glasgow, Scotland.